memorius/policy-auction/README-datastructures.txt

       create user record with initial salary balance create intitial zero vote record

+    get number of policies created

+    get number of policies voted for
+        (current ranking only - removing all votes removes it from this count)

 User vote allocation:
     add new periodic vote bundle (weekly job, or on demand when user record read):